Honors Students and Their Thesis Topics, 2011-12

 Influence and Impotence: Multinational Corporations and the US Government in Guatemala and Chile

-(Advisor: Professor Kittleson)
+(Advisor: Professor Roger Kittleson)

 Cristina Florea